hallapmark/guesstheflag/README.md

-# Guess the Flag (in-development)
+# Guess the Flag
 A relaxing, visually-driven iOS game built with SwiftUI.
-The user is prompted with a question such as "Tap the flag of Italy!" and must select the correct flag from three options.
-After each selection, they receive immediate feedback, and the game then continues with a new question.
-At the end of the round, the user sees a total score.
+The user is prompted with a question such as "Tap the flag of Italy!" and must select the correct flag.
+The game then provides visual and haptic feedback.
+At the end of a round of questions, the user sees a modal with a total score and some stats comparing performance with the previous round.
-Built using SwiftUI, the game features simple animations, haptic feedback, and a focus on clarity and accessibility.

 Screenshot: